 - The Betty and Ken Isaac Scholarship Foundation

 This is a $20,000 scholarship dispersed over four years for a student enrolled in a college within the state of N.C.
-See Ms. Ardiitti for applications.
+See Ms. Ardiitti for an application, which is available in the Spring of a student's senior year.

 - Catawba County Medical Society Scholarship